HarleeScordo/HarleeScordo.github.io/README.md

 ## Dashboarding:

-I created a dashboard to display motorcylce sales from a sample set.
+I created a dashboard to display motorcylce sales from a sample set using Power BI.

 ![Motorcylce Dash](assets/img/Motorcycle Dash.png)